Short Term Let Licensing Scheme South Ayrshire

 If objections are made to your application, we will contact you to let you know.
 Your application will then need to be decided on by the Regulatory Panel.
 You and the person(s) or body who made objections will be invited to speak to the Panel before a decision on the licence will be determined.

 All Short-term Let's must comply with the Civic Government Act (Scotland) 1982 (Licensing of Short-term Lets Order) 2022 and any other conditions South Ayrshire have specified within our policy.

-Hosts are responsible for notifying residents of their intended purpose and should display notice from the day they submitted their application, for the 21 full days.
-Their dates will be showcased on these notices for the public to see and should be placed near the proposed property and be clearly visible.
+Hosts are responsible for notifying residents of their intended purpose and must display notice from the day they submitted their application, for the 21 full days.
+Their dates will be showcased on these notices for the public to see and must be placed at or near the proposed property and be clearly visible.

 Any member of the public, neighbour or surrounding resident will be able to submit an objection or representation to any proposed Short Term Let Licence application within an area, and it must be received to South Ayrshire Council within 28 days of the notice being displayed.